(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Cystic fibrosis (CF)

-• People with either multiple endocrine neoplasia, type I (MEN1) or defects in the gene NF1 (type 1 neurofibromatosis) may develop benign tumors in the small intestine that are at risk of becoming malignant carcinoid tumors.
+• Multiple endocrine neoplasia, type I (MEN1) or defects in the gene NF1 (type 1 neurofibromatosis) may lead to benign tumors in the small intestine that may become malignant carcinoid tumors.

-• Gardner syndrome: Caused by a genetic defect.
-People with this syndrome often develop many polyps throughout the GI tract, particularly in the colon.
-Although there is a greater risk for developing colon cancer, this disease is considered a risk factor for sarcomas of the small intestine.
+• Gardner syndrome, caused by a genetic defect, may cause polyps to develop throughout the GI tract, particularly in the colon.
+Although it poses a greater risk for developing colon cancer, this disease is considered a risk factor for sarcomas of the small intestine.

-• Von Recklinghausen's disease: Neurofibromatosis, an inherited gene mutation, may lead to GISTs.
+• Von Recklinghausen's disease, a type of neurofibromatosis, an inherited gene mutation, may lead to gastrointestinal stromal tumors (GISTs).
 However, there usually is no known cause for GISTs of the small intestine and hereditary links are rare.

 Learn more about genetic testing